joshgreenwell/zoid-lesson/src/tutorial1/README.md

 helloWorld(options).render(element)
 ```

-Calling `zoid.create` returns a zoid component object, which has the<br/>
+Calling `zoid.create` returns a zoid component object, which has to be<br/>
+initialised with `props` first by calling it, this returns another object<br />
-`render` function in it.
+with a `render` function in it.

-Now when you go the you refresh the webpage, you should see a spinner.<br/>
+Now when you go to refresh the webpage, you should see a spinner.<br/>
 This will spin endlessly because it can't make a connection to the child.<br/>

 Zoid requires a two way connection, a component on the parent and a<br/>